bl1te/MCJ-datapack-attempt/README.md

 While I enjoy messing with the code for fun, I'm not going to bother with multiplayer adjustments.

 And no backporting, ever.
-This is the paradigm I follow:
+This is my principle:

 > If you are not utilizing the highest stable version, you are wasting opportunities, unless the highest stable version can not be received for free.
 >